-When she's not writing and researching, Megan can be found sampling local beers, exploring bike trails, or perfecting her skillet cornbread recipe.
-She enjoys life in the Little d with her partner, Jenn, and their pups, Indigo and Kona.
+Megan has found Texas a surprising place to call home and has been regularly surprised and inspired by the creative and inclusive community she has found in Denton.
+When she's not writing and researching, Megan can be found sampling local beers, exploring nearby parks, cooking, hosting friends, or throwing parties.
+She enjoys life in the Little d with her partner, Jenn, their kiddo, Quinn, and their pups, Fig and Raisin.